Lithography: Modern lithographic process

-High-volume lithography is currently used to produce posters, maps, books, newspapers, and packaging—just about any smooth, mass-produced item with print and graphics on it.
-Most books, indeed all types of high-volume text, are now printed using offset lithography.
+High-volume lithography is used to produce posters, maps, books, newspapers, and packaging—just about any smooth, mass-produced item with print and graphics on it.
+Most books, indeed all types of high-volume text, are printed using offset lithography.

 For offset lithography, which depends on photographic processes, flexible aluminum, polyester, mylar or paper printing plates are used instead of stone tablets.
 Modern printing plates have a brushed or roughened texture and are covered with a photosensitive emulsion.
 A photographic negative of the desired image is placed in contact with the emulsion and the plate is exposed to ultraviolet light.
 After development, the emulsion shows a reverse of the negative image, which is thus a duplicate of the original (positive) image.
 The image on the plate emulsion can also be created by direct laser imaging in a CTP (computer-to-plate) device known as a platesetter.
 The positive image is the emulsion that remains after imaging.
 Non-image portions of the emulsion have traditionally been removed by a chemical process, though in recent times, plates have become available that do not require such processing.

 The plate is affixed to a cylinder on a printing press.
 Dampening rollers apply water, which covers the blank portions of the plate but is repelled by the emulsion of the image area.
 Hydrophobic ink, which is repelled by the water and only adheres to the emulsion of the image area, is then applied by the inking rollers.

 If this image were transferred directly to paper, it would create a mirror-type image and the paper would become too wet.
 Instead, the plate rolls against a cylinder covered with a rubber blanket, which squeezes away the water, picks up the ink and transfers it to the paper with uniform pressure.
 The paper passes between the blanket cylinder and a counter-pressure or impression cylinder and the image is transferred to the paper.
 Because the image is first transferred, or offset to the rubber blanket cylinder, this reproduction method is known as offset lithography or offset printing.